umbrella-web-tech/Text-Detection/README.md

 ### Who we are
 Umbrella Web develops web and mobile apps mostly in AdTech, MarTech, Social Media, Big Data, AI, Blockchain and IOT.
 Bring an idea and get an app.
 Bring a problem and get a solution.
-Contact us via hello@umbrella-web.com.
+[Contact us](https://umbrella-web.com/contact).

 ### How to use